Skip to main content

 Career tips

-You'll need to get practical experience of media production, and to develop a network of contacts in the industry.
+You'll need to get practical experience of media production, and develop a network of contacts in the industry.

 Further information